 The consultant’s grain - this piece is grounded in the insight that “(their) culture eats (your) strategy for breakfast”.
 It’s crucial to recognize which recommendations and strategies will go with the organization’s grain and which will go against the grain.
 Very different approaches are needed for each situation.

 Ways of seeing - this is perhaps my most polished piece of long form writing and pairs perfectly with the consultant’s grain above.
 This covers how you actually understand and recognize an organization’s culture and embraces the idea that perhaps the pinnacle of consulting work is to help your clients to see in new ways.

-4. The Inner Life of Consultants
+4. The Inner Life of Independents

 This chapter covers the emotional roller-coaster that comes with being independent, attempting to jump in and out of different clients and deal with the ebbs and flows of client work.

 Drawing heavily on my personal experiences I’ll tease out stories and thinking around how to deal with the journey - 2 years on the road, 3 years on the road, 4 years on the road.

 Labels, naming and identity are crucial components of your inner life as a consultant.
 Two posts laid the foundations here: the power of labels and a personal exploration of why I chose not to create a brand for my consulting.
 Then the real exploration takes place in my latest post I, consultant that really explores the inner angst of making labels but also looks at the benefits of making a capitalist label to do the charging for you.